-Best practice standards for ESG considerations—both here and internationally—are constantly evolving.
-The content in this document is therefore only a guide and should be read alongside legislative and regulatory developments, as well as changing stakeholder expectations regarding corporate governance.
+Best practice standards for ESG considerations—both in Australia and internationally—are constantly evolving.
+The content here is therefore only a guide, and should be read bearing in mind legislative and regulatory developments, as well as changing stakeholder expectations regarding corporate governance.

 The current Australian legal and regulatory landscape in relation to company directors includes: